flexkube/libflexkube/README.md

 make clean
 ```

+## Helm charts

+All self-hosted control-plane deployments and CNI plugins are managed using [Helm](https://helm.sh/).
+All used charts are available via `https://flexkube.github.io/charts/` charts repository.

+The repository is hosted using GitHub Pages and and it's content can be found in this [charts](https://github.com/flexkube/charts) repository.

 ## Contributing

 All contributions to this project are welcome.
 If it does not satisfy your needs, feel free to raise an issue about it or implement the support yourself and create a pull request with the patch, so we can all benefit from it.